 14. Dry Tortugas National Park

-Lack of fresh water in this park led to it being named “dry”.
+Lack of freshwater in this park led to it being named “dry”.
 This is a small island located a few miles offshore and only accessible by boat or airplane.
 It hosted a very strategic military fort in the 19th century.

-This piece of land which was once the functional Fort Jefferson is now turned into a park with rich beauty and teeming with marine life.
+This piece of land, which was once the functional Fort Jefferson, is now turned into a park with rich beauty and teeming with marine life.

 15. Key West Lime Pie

-Being a signature dessert for Key West, Florida is a taste you don’t want to miss!
+Being a signature dessert for Key West, Florida, is a taste you don’t want to miss!
 Your sweet tooth is in for a treat with this pie that contains limes, a graham cracker crust, and other secret ingredients.
-Best of all the pie is available in restaurants across all the Keys.
+Best of all, the pie is available in restaurants across all the Keys.

-16. Dolphins Research Centre
+16. Dolphins Research Center

 Key West has plenty of healthy coral reefs to explore.
 Apart from exploring the island, water sports are the most popular activities on the island.

-You can charter boat rides to explore the coastline or go snorkeling, scuba diving, kayaking, paddle boarding or even parasailing.
+You can charter boat rides to explore the coastline or go snorkeling, scuba diving, kayaking, paddleboarding or even parasailing.
 You are definitely guaranteed ridiculous fun.

 Water Shoes are a must for these type activities, get yours here.